Francis Parker Yockey: Early life and education

-Yockey was born in 1917 in Chicago, Illinois, the youngest of four siblings in an upper-middle-class Catholic family of Irish and German descent.
-His biographer Kevin Coogan noted that Yockey may have been one-quarter Jewish.
-His father was a stockbroker.
+Yockey was born on September 18, 1917 in Chicago, Illinois, to Louis and Rose Ellen Yockey.
+He was the youngest of four siblings in an upper-middle-class Catholic family of Irish and German descent; he had two sisters, Vinette and Alice, and an older brother, James.
+His father was a stockbroker who had trained as a lawyer, while his mother studied at the Chicago Musical College.
 Yockey was raised in Ludington, Michigan.
-He learned classical piano.
+He learned classical piano, at which he excelled.

-He began study as an undergraduate at the University of Michigan, then to transfer to Georgetown University, before completing at the University of Arizona, before starting law school at Northwestern University, also studied law at De Paul University, and graduated from the Notre Dame Law School in 1941.
+He began college as an undergraduate at the University of Michigan, then transferred to Georgetown University, and later completed his degree at the University of Arizona.
+Before starting law school at Northwestern University, he also studied law at De Paul University, and graduated from the Notre Dame Law School in 1941.
 In college, he declared he would not dine with black, Jewish or communist students.